Goalie carousel continues spinning on Day 2 of NHL draft

 New Jersey is still a couple of years away from that, but the Devils needed a goalie and got one in Vanecek along with the 46th pick after sending Nos.
 37 and 70 to Washington.
 The Capitals are in the market for a veteran netminder to play in tandem with Ilya Samsonov, unless they also move on from him.

-“We’ll explore trade opportunities there, we’ll look at the free agent market and then we’ll analyze the (restricted free agent) contracts that are coming,” general manager Brian MacLellan said earlier in the week.
+Flyers GM Chuck Fletcher said his team looked into adding DeAngelo last year and is confident the player has learned from his mistakes, adding that new coach John Tortorella was on board with the trade.

-The Philadelphia Flyers, who have uncertainty surrounding injured defenseman Ryan Ellis and a hole on their blue line even if he returns, acquired Tony DeAngelo from the Carolina Hurricanes on Friday for multiple draft picks.
-They then signed him to a $10 million, two-year contract.
+“I don’t anticipate any issues,” Fletcher said.
+“We’re confident this will be a good relationship.”

-And the Florida Panthers re-signed forward Eetu Luostarinen to a $3 million, two-year deal.
+Elsewhere around the league, the Panthers continued their relationship with forward Eetu Luostarinen, signing him to a $3 million, two-year deal.

 “Eetu is a selfless, dependable and cerebral player who plays with consistency each and every night,” GM Bill Zito said.
 “We are excited to have him back in our lineup.”